-Photography has been a spiritual practice for me for more than thirty years – even when I did not recognize it as such.
+Photography has been a spiritual practice for me for almost forty years – even when I did not recognize it as such.
 While I have kept a journal of my reflections for more than twenty years, I did not share my writing until five years ago when I started this blog.
 For some posts, the image comes first and the writing revolves around it.
 For others, the message is first, and I try to find the most appropriate image to illustrate the reflection.
-The photographs and essays are my creation.
+For the most part, the photographs and essays are my creation.

 The topics you will find most frequently lie in the areas of science and faith, ecological justice, feminist spirituality, liberation theology, discussions of inspiring books, and occasionally, travel and photography.
 At times, a reflection will include quotations, Scripture texts, and lyrics to spiritual songs.